 Everything you need to know

+Where is it from?
 Falafel most definitely originated in Egypt and was made with fava beans.
 These days, falafels can be found almost everywhere and are usually served as a sandwich with pita, pickles, hummus and tahini sauce.

-In Iran, Falafel sandwiches are common in almost every city and are especially popular in the southern regions.
+In Iran, falafel sandwiches are common in almost every city and are especially popular in the southern regions.
 You can easily find them in small stalls on the street and they're usually served with spicy mango pickles.

 Making homemade falafel is actually pretty simple and fun:

 - Soak the chickpeas: Place the chickpeas in a large bowl and fill the bowl with water.
 Don't skip this step when you make falafels and don't use canned chickpeas.
 Let the garbanzo beans soak for 12 to 18 hours until they can easily be chopped.
-Once ready to make the falafel mixture, drain and wash the chickpeas and set the aside.
+Once you're ready to make the falafel mixture, drain and wash the chickpeas and set them aside.

 - Process the ingredients: Place the herbs and onion and garlic in a bowl of a food processor and process until they're finely chopped.
 Add in the chickpeas and spices and process until you have a coarse paste.
 Add in chickpea flour and baking powder, and process again until everything is well mixed.